Peter Max: 1980s–2020s

 In 1989, Max designed the cover photo—as well as the 45 rpm single picture-sleeve photo—of Aretha Franklin's Through the Storm album.
-In that same year, Max painted 40 colourful portraits of Mikhail Gorbachev to celebrate his policy of glasnost and efforts to democratize the Soviet Union.
+In that same year, Max painted 40 colorful portraits of Mikhail Gorbachev to celebrate his policy of glasnost and efforts to democratize the Soviet Union.
 The work was entitled 40 Gorbys.

 In 1990, Max purchased a collection of Chevrolet Corvettes for an intended art project, but never used them.
 They were auctioned off in 2020–2021 and the profits were donated to benefit veterans.

 Also in 1990, Max was awarded the rights to a massive section of the Berlin Wall, which was installed at the Intrepid Museum.
 He chiseled a dove out of the wall and placed it on top, as a symbol of freedom.